canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     print("Orthogonal Sampling:", np.mean(ackley(doe_os)))  # 5.2
     print("Random Sampling:", np.mean(ackley(doe_rs)))  # 5.6

+In summary, orthogonal sampling increases estimation accuracy and reduces estimation variance when conducting statistical inference.
+It also creates space-filling samples that improves the exploration and benefit machine learning models similar to |LHS|.

-Why should you use `experiment-design`?
+Why choose `experiment-design`?
 ----------------------------------------

-So far, we have been talking about the advantages of |LHS| and orthogonal sampling over random sampling.
+So far, we have been discussing the advantages of |LHS| and orthogonal sampling over random sampling.
 However, :code:`experiment-design` is not the only library to provide this functionality.
-Other libraries, such as `pyDOE <https://pydoe3.readthedocs.io/en/latest/>`_, also provide the capability to create an |LHS|, even using similar optimization criteria as :code:`experiment-design` although we need to choose between either optimizing for the minimum distance or the maximum correlation error.
+For instance, `pyDOE <https://pydoe3.readthedocs.io/en/latest/>`_ is a popular library that provides the capability to create an |LHS|, even using similar optimization criteria as :code:`experiment-design`.
+Nevertheless, users need to choose between either optimizing for the minimum distance or the maximum correlation error.
 Moreover, we could use this capability to create an orthogonal sampling simply by generating an |LHS| in :math:`[0, 1]^d` and using the values as probabilities.
 In short, the benefits of using :code:`experiment-design` over other choices for generating |LHS| and orthogonal design are

-- Generating space-filling |DoE| with low correlation error
+- Generation of space-filling |DoE| with low correlation error
-- Flexible optimization objectives for |DoE| generation
+- Flexible optimization criteria for |DoE| generation
-- Ability to simulate correlation while keeping space-filling properties
+- Capability to simulate correlations while maintaining space-filling properties
-- Ability to extend |LHS| and orthogonal sampling while adhering to the Latin hypercube scheme as long as possible
+- Extending |LHS| and orthogonal sampling while adhering to the Latin hypercube scheme as much as possible

-In the following, we will demonstrate these abilities in detail.
+The following sections demonstrate these capabilities in detail.

 Generate high quality |DoE| with built-in or custom metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before looking at further features, let us put this hypothesis into test and do a small comparison.
+Before looking at further features, let's put this hypothesis into test and do a small comparison.
 Note that you need to install
-`pyDOE <https://pydoe3.readthedocs.io/en/latest/>`_ to run the following. code.
+`pyDOE <https://pydoe3.readthedocs.io/en/latest/>`_ to run the following code.

 .. code:: python